AnonSar/fit3143-notes/notes/19-mimd.md

 * No need to partition code or data
 * Occurs on the fly
 * No need to move data explicitly
-* Don’t need new programming languages or compilers
+* Existing programming languages or compilers can be used.

 ### Disadvantages
-* Synchronisation is difficult
+* **Synchronisation of resources** is difficult
-* Lack of scalability
+* **Lack of scalability**
-	* IPC becomes bottleneck
+	* IPC (Inter Process Communication) becomes bottleneck
 * Scalability can be addressed by
 	* High throughput, low latency network
-	* Cache Memories
+	* Cache Memories (but this can lead to coherence problem)
-		* Causes coherence problem
 	* Distributed Shared Memory architecture

 ## Distributed Shared Memory
-* Non-Uniform Memory Access (NUMA)
+* Non-Uniform Memory Access **(NUMA)**
-* Cache Coherent Non-Uniform Memory Access (CC-NUMA)
+* Cache Coherent Non-Uniform Memory Access **(CC-NUMA)**
-* Cache-Only Memory Access (COMA)
+* Cache-Only Memory Access **(COMA)**

 ## Problems of Scalable Computers
-* Tolerate and hide the latency of remote loads
+* Tolerate and hide the latency of **remote loads**
 	* Worse if output of one computation relies on another to complete
 * Tolerate and hide idling due to synchronisation among processors

 ### Tolerating Latency
-* Cache memory
-	* Simply lowers the cost of remote access
-	* Introduces cache coherence problem
-* Prefetching
-	* Already present, so cost is low
-	* Increases network load
-* Threads + fast context switching
-	* Accept that it will take a long time and cover the overhead
+* **Cache Memory**: Involves maintaining the local copy of remote memory which ultimately reduces the cost of remote access.
+This technique might introduce cache coherence problem
+* **Prefetching**: This technique involves prefetching the data before it is needed.
+This is already implemented to some extent thus reduces the cost of implementation but it can increase the network load.
+* **Threads + Fast Context Switching**: This technique involves using **local multithreading** in order to minimise the time spent idling.
-* These solutions don’t solve sync issues
+**NOTE:** These solutions don’t solve sync issues and in order to solve the sync issues, we must make use of latency-tolerant algorithm.
-	* Latency-tolerant algorithms can however

 ## Design Issues of Scalable MIMD
-* Processor Design
-	* Pipelining, parallel instruction issue
-	* Atomic data access, pre-fetching, cache memory, message passing, etc.
-* Interconnection Network Design
+Scalable MIMD is subject to several design issues:
+* **Processor Design** should consider pipelining and the issues that arise from running instructions in parallel.
-	* Scalable, high bandwidth, low latency
+* **Interconnection Network Design** should be designed to be scalable, high bandwidth, low latency.
-* Memory Design
-	* Shared memory design
+* **Memory Design** maybe complex if shared memory design is used.
 	* Cache coherence
 * I/O Subsystem
 	* Parallel IO